Real estate valuation: approaches and methods

 The three internationally defined valuation approaches are the market approach, the income approach and the cost approach.
 These valuation approaches are easily identified from their basic principles.

-- The market approach equates to the comparison method of valuation.
+- The market approach uses the comparable method and market transactions.

 - The income approach generally refers to the investment method – either traditional (cap rate) or discounted cash flow (DCF) – or can refer to the profits method.

-- The cost approach is often taken to refer to the depreciated cost method of valuation.
-Though this may, depending upon circumstances, be applied to use of the residual method for valuing properties with development potential, it is more often known as a mixed approach.
+- The cost approach is often taken to refer to depreciated cost methods of valuation, mainly the depreciated replacement cost (DRC) and the contractor’s method, but also includes the residual appraisal method (used for valuing properties with development potential), despite its mixed cost and value approach.

-It should be stressed that the three approaches and are not mutually exclusive, for example:
+It should be stressed that the three approaches are not mutually exclusive.
+For example:

-- parts of a property being valued may require the use of different approaches (e.g. part of a property may be let as an investment whilst another may be a potential site for redevelopment)
+- parts of a property being valued may require the use of different approaches (e.g. part of a property may be let as an investment, while another may be a potential site for redevelopment), and

 See Further considerations on valuation approaches adopted.